 Gurr Brande & Spendlove is still operating during the COVID-19 outbreak.
 The firm is offering convenient video and phone consultations and taking other measures to help protect its clients’ and employees’ health.
 CALL TODAY to schedule your FREE estate planning consultation!
 (435-634-8868)

 You have worked your entire life to build up an estate, so why not take a little time to ensure that it passes correctly to your desired beneficiaries?
 Let’s protect your family’s future.

-As each estate varies in size and complexity, we will take our time to understand not only your entire estate, but what your goals are regarding that estate.
-We will walk you through your estate and show you the best ways to protect your assets for future generations.
+As each estate varies in size and complexity, we will take our time to explore and understand your goals.
+We will walk you through the estate planning process and develop customized strategies to protect your assets for future generations.

 Here are some of the common tools used:

 Revocable Trust (often termed the “living trust”)

 A Trust helps avoid probate, keeps the estate private, protects against incapacity during life, and you get to see how it works while you are still alive.
 A Trust is not as complicated as you might think, and there are some very good reasons to have one.
 First, and probably the one people think of most, is the ability to avoid probate.
 But why would you want to avoid probate?
 Well, probate involves the court and is often lengthy.
 Because it involves the court, your estate is made public.
 Often, the probate process is more expensive than preparing a comprehensive estate plan.

 Another reason to have a Trust is to protect against incapacity.
 If you become incapacitated while still owning assets, a court will have to get involved in order to appoint a conservator over those assets.
 This process can be avoided if the owner of the assets is the Trust.
 In the event of incapacity, the Trust document controls what happens, without need for a court to get involved.

 And finally, one of the best reasons to have a Trust is that you get to see how it functions while you are still alive.
 A Trust comes into effect immediately, whereas a will only comes into effect at death.